Mazda Bongo: Bongo Friendee (1995–2005)

-The Bongo Friendee was introduced in June 1995 and is based on the SG platform.
-It was an eight-seater minivan and it was also sold in the Japanese home market as the Ford Freda.
+The Bongo Friendee was introduced in June 1995, based on the SG platform.
+It was an eight-seater minivan, and was also sold on the Japanese home market as the Ford Freda.

-They are usually (but not exclusively) available in automatic transmissions, and come in 2WD (SGL3) and 4WD (SGL5) versions.
-The 2.5-litre turbo-diesels are common in Japan, although there is a 2.5-litre V6 petrol version available.
+It was usually, but not exclusively, available with an automatic transmission, and came in 2WD (SGL3), and 4WD (SGL5) versions.
+The 2.5-litre turbo-diesel was common in Japan, although a 2.5-litre V6 petrol version was available.

-The Mazda Bongo Friendee is an eight-seater minivan.
-Some had Mazda factory-fitted kitchens installed.
-Many have also been imported to the UK and converted to camper vans.
-All of them have fold down seats downstairs to make a double bed, and on many models there is also an "Auto Free Top" elevating roof which can sleep two more people.
-Flat-top versions were also available.
+The Mazda Bongo Friendee was an eight-seater minivan.
+Some had Mazda factory-fitted kitchens.
+Many were imported to the UK, and converted to camper vans.
+All of them had fold-down seats downstairs to make a double bed, and on many models there was an "Auto Free Top" elevating roof which could sleep two more people.
+Flat-top versions were also available in Hong Kong, and sold by official dealers.

-In September 2001, a facelift version appeared with a revised bodystyle and different engines, although the 2.5 turbo-diesel continued unchanged.
-Air conditioning, climate control is fitted as standard and electronic blinds and electric side door are commonly fitted options.
+In September 2001, a facelifted version appeared, with a revised body style and different engines, although the 2.5 turbo-diesel continued unchanged.
+Air conditioning and climate control was fitted as standard, while electronic blinds and electric side door were commonly fitted options.